matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-standalone-matrixone.md

 - For more information on the questions of deployment,see [Deployment FAQs](../FAQs/deployment-faqs.md).

-- For more information on distributed installation, see [Deploy MatrixOne Cluster on Kubernetes Overview](../Deploy/install-and-launch-in-k8s.md).
+- For more information on distributed installation, see [MatrixOne Distributed Cluster Deployment](../Deploy/deploy-MatrixOne-cluster.md).